-Short-term detoxification treatment: (Opioid Treatment Program) Detoxification treatment for no more than 30 days.
+Short-term withdrawal management: (Opioid Treatment Program) Withdrawal management for no more than 30 days.

 Should: Inasmuch as CARF is a standards-setting and consultative resource rather than a regulatory or enforcement agency, the term should is used synonymously with the term shall.
 CARF's intent is that each applicable standard and each policy within this document will be addressed and met by organizations seeking to become accredited or maintain current accreditation.